Uber CEO Kalanick resigns under investor pressure

 AP Photo/Paul Sakuma

-NEW YORK (AP) — Uber CEO and co-founder Travis Kalanick resigned Tuesday under pressure from investors.
+DETROIT (AP) — Travis Kalanick, the combative and troubled CEO of ride-hailing giant Uber, resigned Tuesday under pressure from investors.

-“I love Uber more than anything in the world and at this difficult moment in my personal life I have accepted the investors request to step aside so that Uber can go back to building rather than be distracted with another fight,” Kalanick said in a statement to The New York Times (http://nyti.ms/2trySOh).

-On June 13, Kalanick went on indefinite leave amid criticism of his management style and following the death of his mother in a boating accident.
+The company’s board confirmed the move early Tuesday, saying in a statement that Kalanick is taking time to heal from the death of his mother in a boating accident “while giving the company room to fully embrace this new chapter in Uber’s history.”
+He will remain on the Uber Technologies Inc. board.

+In a statement, Kalanick said his resignation would help Uber go back to building “rather than be distracted with another fight.”

+The resignation came after a series of costly missteps by Kalanick and the fast-growing company that he helped found eight years ago.
+Uber on Monday embarked on a 180-day program to change its image by allowing riders to give drivers tips through the Uber app, something the company had resisted under Kalanick.

-The San Francisco-based company he co-founded in 2009 has been trying reverse damage done to its reputation by revelations of sexual harassment in its offices, allegations of trade secrets theft and an investigation into efforts to mislead government regulators.
+The San Francisco-based company is trying to reverse damage done to its reputation by revelations of sexual harassment in its offices, allegations of trade secrets theft and an investigation into efforts to mislead government regulators.

 While building the world’s biggest ride-hailing service, Uber developed a reputation for ruthless tactics that have occasionally outraged government regulators, drivers, riders and its employees.